andrewfell/CERC-PIWars2019/Robot V2/RobotV2.md

 The GPIOZERO library is most useful for what we need (https://gpiozero.readthedocs.io/en/stable/index.html).
 Install this onto your RPI aacording to this page: https://gpiozero.readthedocs.io/en/stable/installing.html

+Here is the pinout for te RPi connector: https://www.raspberrypi.org/documentation/usage/gpio/

 Recommend starting with driving your robot's motors and reading the UDS sensors.
 Use the example code I have provided, which contain comments to explain how it works:
 * motor_test.py
 * distance_test.py